pixdoet/aMuseMent/share/doc/yt_dlp/README.txt

 -   lang: Prefer translated metadata (title, description etc) of this language code (case-sensitive).
 By default, the video primary language metadata is preferred, with a fallback to en translated.
-    See youtube.py for list of supported content language codes
+    See youtube/_base.py for the list of supported content language codes
 -   skip: One or more of hls, dash or translated_subs to skip extraction of the m3u8 manifests, dash manifests and auto-translated subtitles respectively
 -   player_client: Clients to extract video data from.
-The main clients are web, ios and android, with variants _music and _creator (e.g. ios_creator); and mediaconnect, mweb, android_producer, android_testsuite, android_vr, web_safari, web_embedded, tv and
+The currently available clients are web, web_safari, web_embedded, web_music, web_creator, mweb, ios, android, android_vr, tv, tv_simply and
-    tv_embedded with no variants.
-By default, ios,web_creator is used, and tv_embedded, web_creator and mediaconnect are added as required for age-gated videos.
-Similarly, the music variants are added for music.youtube.com urls.
-Most android clients will be given lowest priority since their formats are broken.
-You can use all to use all the clients, and default for the default clients.
+    tv_embedded.
+By default, tv,ios,web is used, or tv,web is used when authenticating with cookies.
+The web_music client is added for music.youtube.com URLs when logged-in cookies are used.
+The web_embedded client is added for age-restricted videos but only works if the video is embeddable.
+The tv_embedded and web_creator clients are added for age-restricted videos if account age-verification is required.
+Some clients, such as web and web_music, require a po_token for their formats to be downloadable.
+    Some clients, such as web_creator, will only work with authentication.
+Not all clients support authentication via cookies.
+    You can use default for the default clients, or you can use all for all clients (not recommended).
+You can prefix a client with - to exclude it, e.g. youtube:player_client=default,-ios
 -   player_skip: Skip some network requests that are generally needed for robust extraction.
-One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player).
-While these options can help reduce the number of requests needed or avoid some rate-limiting, they could cause some issues.
-See #860 for more details
+One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player), initial_data (skip initial data/next ep request).
+While these options can help reduce the number of requests needed or avoid some rate-limiting, they could cause issues such as missing formats or metadata.
+See
+    #860 and #12826 for more details
 -   player_params: YouTube player parameters to use for player requests.
     Will overwrite any default ones set by yt-dlp.
+-   player_js_variant: The player javascript variant to use for signature and nsig deciphering.
+The known variants are: main, tce, tv, tv_es6, phone, tablet.
+Only main is recommended as a possible workaround; the others are for debugging purposes.
+The default is to use what is prescribed by the site, and can be selected with actual
 -   comment_sort: top or new (default) - choose comment sorting mode (on YouTube's side)
 -   max_comments: Limit the amount of comments to gather.